 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact I. AESTHETICS.
 Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista?
 X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings with a state scenic highway? Х c) In non-urbanized areas, substantially degrade the existing visual character or quality or public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views of the area? х
+X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views of the area?
+X

 - a.
-The City of Lancaster General Plan identifies five scenic areas in the City and immediately surrounding area (LMEA Figure 12.0-1).
+The City of Lancaster General Plan identifies five scenic areas in the City and immediate surrounding area (LMEA Figure 12.0-1).
 Views of these scenic areas are not generally visible from the project site or the immediately surrounding roadways.
-However, views of open desert and the mountains surrounding the Antelope Valley are available from the project site and roadways.
-The proposed project would be for a subdivision of 46 single-family lots and would be similar to the existing single-family homes along of 30th Street East and Avenue K. With implementation of the proposed project, the views would not change and would continue to be available from the roadways and project site.
-Therefore, no impact would occur. - b.
-The project site is not located along any designated State Scenic Highways.
-Additionally, the project does not contain any rock outcroppings, trees, or historic structures.
-Therefore, no impacts would occur. - c.
-The proposed project is consistent with the zoning code as it pertains to this use and zone.
+However, views of the mountains surrounding the Antelope Valley are available from the project site and roadways.
+With implementation of the proposed project, these views would not change and would continue to be available from the roadways and project site.
+Therefore, impacts would be less than significant. - b.
+The project site is not located along any designated State Scenic Highways and there are no rock outcroppings or historic structures on the site.
+The northern half of the site is disturbed land dominated by non-native grasses and herbs, while the southern half contains Joshua trees.
+The Joshua trees would be removed during construction activities.
+As the site is not located along a designated scenic highway, impacts would be less than significant. - c.
+The proposed project is consistent with the zoning code as it pertains to this use and proposed zone.
 Additionally, the City of Lancaster adopted Design Guidelines on December 8, 2009 (updated March 30, 2010).
 These guidelines provide the basis to achieve quality design for all development within the City.
-Development of the proposed project would change the visual character of the project site from vacant land to a residential subdivision of 46 lots.
+Development of the proposed project would change the visual character of the project site from vacant land to a residential subdivision of 169 lots with open space amenities.
 The new development would conform to design standards for subdivisions, the intent of the design guidelines, and would be compatible with nearby developments.
-Prior to the issuance of building permits for the project, the elevations of the models would be subject to review by the Architectural and Design Commission to ensure that the elevations are consistent with the design guidelines and City's vision for the look of the community.
+Prior to issuance of building permits for the project, the elevations of the residences would be subject to review by the Community Development Division.
+This would ensure that the elevations are consistent with the Design Guidelines and City's vision for the look of the community.
 Therefore, impacts would be less than significant.

 d.
-Currently, no light is currently generated on the project site.
-Light generated in the area is primarily from residential lighting, vehicles headlights, and street lights.
+Currently, no light is generated on the project site.
+Light generated in the area is primarily from vehicle headlights.
 The light generated from the project site would be in the form of motor vehicles, street lights, and residential lighting.
-The proposed street lights within the development would be directed downward onto the project site.
+The proposed street lights within the development would be directed onto the project site.
 Additionally, the proposed project would not introduce substantial amounts of glare as the development would be constructed primarily from non-reflective materials.
 Therefore, impacts would be less than significant.